Learn how to decorate an entryway with these simple tips and tricks. This space sets the tone of your home, so lets make it beautiful!

 Create a the Illusion of Space with a Mirror

 Mirrors are magical!
 They create the illusion of more space and add depth to any room.
 Plus, it’s super handy to have a mirror to look at before you head out the door!
-I fell in love with a mirror from Pottery Barn until I saw the price tag and quickly forgot about it, but then I found this dupe at the At Home store near me for a fraction of the price!
+I fell in love with a mirror from Pottery Barn until I saw the price tag and quickly tried to forget about it, but then I found this dupe at the At Home store near me for a fraction of the price!
 I was stoked.
-However the mirror was a brighter white than my sofa table and I felt that they clashed, so I brushed on a little bit of Dixie Belle’s Chalk Mineral paint.
+However the mirror was a brighter white than my entry table and I felt that they clashed, so I brushed on a little bit of Dixie Belle’s Chalk Mineral paint.
 I used the color “drop cloth” which is the perfect off-white in my opinion.
 I like adding this to decor that is too bright to dull it down a bit and give the piece more texture.

-You will love the function of a Board and Batten Wall like this
+You will Love the function of a Board and Batten Wall like This

 I love having our board and batten wall right in our entry!
 It keeps our shoe, coat and bag clutter at bay.
 There is nothing more frustrating than walking into your house after a long day at work to find coats, shoes, and bags draped everywhere they do not belong.
 I desperately needed a drop zone!
 The clutter is inevitable, so we created a cute space to put them!
 Check out the full tutorial here.